Film production London

 Film production case study

-Pamela Roberts, Director of Black Oxford Untold Stories, recently commissioned my production skills and creative services to assist her with the creation of a short historical film production.
-This was to be part of a continuation of Pamela’s project to uncover the untold story of Christian Frederick Cole.
+Pamela Roberts, Director of Black Oxford Untold Stories, recently commissioned my production skills and creative services to assist her with the creation of her film production.
+This film was part of a continuation of Pamela’s project to communicate the untold story of Christian Frederick Cole.
 As the author of ‘Black Oxford Untold Stories’ and the organiser of events such as ‘re-imagining Cole’, she planned to bring his story to life on film and had obtained some funding for its commission.
-In this case study, I briefly outline how we worked together on the production to create this short film.
+In this case study, I briefly outline how we worked together on the films production.

-Once we had reached an agreement on the possibility of creating such a film within a very limited budget, we began the pre-production process with many long discussions to pool our ideas for the format of the film from our different perspectives.
-Pamela sent me a copy of the draft script outline she had written together with her ideas on how the story could be enacted for filming.
+Once we had reached an agreement on the possibility of creating such a film within a limited budget, we began the pre-production process with many long discussions to pool our ideas for the format from our different perspectives.
+Pamela sent me a copy of the draft script outline she had written together with some suggestions on how the story could be structured.
 I then emailed her with various creative and technical questions from my filmmakers’ point of view.
 With more details of the project and a sense of what might be possible, we reached an understanding on how we could co-ordinate our knowledge to proceed with this historical film production.

 Filming location recces

-Pamela had secured special permissions to film at the three historic locations which Christian Cole’s story revolved around: University Oxford, Inner Temple (one of the four Inns of Court in London) and the Old Bailey in London.
-In order to assess these locations before filming began, Pamela and I first met at the Inner Temple in London for a location recce.
-This enabled me to walk around the site and film some test shots to capture the historically accurate period details that would be the background of the story.
-We then drove to the Old Bailey where we met their very helpful team and where I also filmed some test shots in the Great Hall and Court rooms.
+Pamela had secured permission to film at the three historic locations which Christian Cole’s story revolved around: University Oxford, Inner Temple (one of the four Inns of Court in London) and the Old Bailey in London.
+To assess these locations before filming began, Pamela and I first met at the Inner Temple in London for a location recce.
+I walked around the site and filmed some test shots to capture the historically accurate period details that would help tell the story.
+We then drove to the Old Bailey, where we met their accommodating team and where I also filmed some test shots in the Great Hall and Courtrooms.
 The following week, we went on a second recce to Oxford University to visit and photograph the planned historical filming locations and meet the people who would be involved there.

 Period costume hire

 Pamela had recruited two actors to carry out the roles of the young Cole and the later Cole.
-To give the film more authenticity, we carried out research on what type of clothes he would have worn at that time.
-During the next few weeks, I learned what type of costumes would be required for the actors’ parts, where we could obtain them and the cost to hire.
-We eventually sourced our costumes and props from the very helpful team at National Theatre Costume and Prop hire in London.
+To give the film more authenticity, we researched what type of clothes he would have worn at that time.
+I learned what costumes could be best for the actors’ parts, where we could obtain them and the cost to hire.
+We eventually sourced our costumes and props from the great team at National Theatre Costume and Prop hire in London.

 Film production development